 The figure below shows the receiver temperature Trx of the tracking receptor H05 of HARP as a function of sky frequency for observations made in 2014.
 Observations made in the Lower Side Band (LSB) are indicated in purple; observations made in the Upper Side Band (USB) in blue.
 The drawn line gives the median Trx values which are used in the heterodyne time estimator (HITEC).

 The following table below gives links to figures with the receiver temperature Trx as a function of sky frequency for 14 of the working receptors from data obtained in 2014, as well as the average Trx at 345.796GHz.

 *H00 and H14 are not currently operational.
 H13 and H14 were not operational in 2014 when the data for the table was obtained.
-Work in Summer 2019 has seen H13 return to an operational state (summer 2019).
+Work in Summer 2019 has seen H13 return to an operational state (as of summer 2019).

 HARP is located in the right Nasmyth focus of the JCMT.
 The orientation of the array on the sky is determined by the K-mirror.
 The software determines which of the four possible K-mirror angles (with the array in a N-S/E-W, or user specified direction) allows the longest tracking time.

 - 12 of the 16 receptors (detectors) are operational: H00, H02, H14 and H15 are not operational.

 - PIs with projects involving jiggle maps on extended sources may wish to review the central pointings and/or K-mirror orientations in their MSBs.
 The image below is a recent observation for a graphical example of the relative positions of the nonfunctional receptors (rotated 90 degrees anticlockwise to the table above).

 - Sensitivity variations creating striping – worst at 13CO/C18O